 However, both s 36(1C) and s 501 deal with protecting Australia and the Australian community from the risk that may be posed by reason of the presence in Australia of a non-citizen with criminal tendencies and/or who poses a risk to the Australia’s security.

 The FCAFC said at that there is no basis for s 501 not to apply to the cancellation of a protection visa or to refuse to grant a protection visa if the Minister or a delegate is not satisfied the applicant passes the character test under s 501 (at ).
 Protection visa applications can be refused under s 501 or s 36(1C) at .

 Note that ss 501A, 501B, 501C, 501BA and 501CA also provide the Minister a personal override power to refuse the grant of a visa where the applicant fails to pass the character test in s 501 (at ).

 Hence, the FCAFC disagreed with the decision in BAL19 that s 501 is not available or applicable in relation to a decision to refuse a protection visa is wrong (at )

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you understand the significant of Protection visa & character test or click here to find a suitable visa.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you understand the significant of Protection visa & character test or click here to find a suitable visa.

 041 222 4020 or WeChat: AUDvisa